reggiegunawan88/weather-forecast-app/README.md

-To retrieve OpenWeatherMap API key, you can go here: https://home.openweathermap.org/api_keys To retrieve Unsplash Access Key, you can go here: https://home.openweathermap.org/api_keys To retrieve Geoapify Access Key, you can go here: https://www.geoapify.com/get-started-with-maps-api
+To retrieve OpenWeatherMap API key, you can go here: https://home.openweathermap.org/api_keys To retrieve Unsplash Access Key, you can go here: https://home.openweathermap.org/api_keys

 After you successfully retrieved both keys, create a new .env file on root level project and copy paste the content from .env.example file, and fill each of the API key value.
 It will looks like this later: